The Regional Centre for the Alexander Technique

 We were due to reopen our training course in April 2020 but this was postponed because of the Covid pandemic.
 We moved twice-weekly classes online with an emphasis on the more academic aspects of the Technique.
 In September 2020 we re-opened as a half-time training consisting of intensive individual lessons when permitted and two online classes each week.

-In September 2021 we re-opened as a full-time training course for teachers with ten trainees and two postgraduate students and this number is expected to rise over the course of the academic year.
+In September 2021 we re-opened as a full-time training course for teachers with ten trainees and two postgraduate students and this number has gradually increased since then (with thirteen students and one postgraduate student from September 2022).
 We continue in the long-established MATTS tradition of providing a first class traditional training as a teacher of the Alexander Technique in a friendly and inclusive environment.

 Who has trained as an Alexander Teacher at MATTS?

 People from a wide variety of backgrounds including professionals in education, medicine, psychology, music, writers, IT people, and more.

 Pauline Leng July 2004

 Miriam Press July 2004

 Robin Todd July 2005